la2050/challenge/_2021/create/lost-angels-childrens-project.md

   provide better opportunities for vulnerable youth.
 The vision is to ensure all young adults graduating from LACP programming will be employed and will gain an improved quality of life.
-Please explain how you will define and measure success for your project.: "LACP will track and record the following criteria as a method of evaluation: 1) The number of students that receive certification in manufacturing as an intern and apprentice; 2) The number of students that complete 2460 hours of On-The-Job Training; 3) The number of orders received for Social Enterprise; 4) The number of sales made by the Social Enterprise; 5.)
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: "LACP will track and record the following criteria as a method of evaluation: 1) The number of students that receive certification in manufacturing as an intern and apprentice; 2) The number of students that complete 2460 hours of On-The-Job Training; 3) The number of orders received for Social Enterprise; 4) The number of sales made by the Social Enterprise; 5.)
 The profit margin of the Social Enterprise; and, 6.)
 The Growing Network of the Social Enterprise.\n\nHigh-level indicators that will serve as instruments to measure change over time and detect progress include the following:\n1)\tClass Enrollment at Maximum Capacity\n2)\tHigh Passage Rate of personal/professional competencies course\n3)\tHigh Number \"Manufacturing\" Certifications Issued: intern and apprentice\n4)\tComplete 240 hours of On-The-Job Training\n5)\tApprentices selected for a job interview with a Manufacturing Employer\n6)\tJob offers received and accepted from a Manufacturing Employer\n7)\tNumber of Orders Received for Social Enterprise\n8)\tSales \n9.)
 Profits\n10.)
 Growing Network (of consumer base)\n\nLACP has recently released a catalog of industrial furniture that will be manufactured through Good Life Mfg. (https://www.lostangelscp.org/goodlifemfg).
 Our organization is working to secure contracts for producing mass quantities of products, but will also fulfill individual orders.
 We expect a continuous flow and demand for manufacturing that will ensure each cohort of students has the opportunity to learn, apprentice and become employed. "
-Approximately how many people will be directly impacted by this proposal?: '30' Approximately how many people will be indirectly impacted by this proposal?: '100' Please describe the broader impact of your proposal.: >- Good Life Mfg. is expected to have a positive impact in the Antelope Valley, and for at-risk and high-risk groups of opportunity youth.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '30' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '100' Describe how Los Angeles County will be different if your work is successful.: >- Good Life Mfg. is expected to have a positive impact in the Antelope Valley, and for at-risk and high-risk groups of opportunity youth.
 Recognizing a lack of employment for young adults, particularly those transitioning out of foster